-You can probably guess most of the search results, which would include your social media sites, your blog, your website, etc. But have you ever thought of checking for other information that was not put there by you?
+You can probably guess most of the search results would include your social media sites, your blog, and your website.
+But have you ever thought of checking for other information that was not put there by you?

 Don’t give up just yet.
 Although you won’t be able to remove comments made by others on the Internet, there are still many different ways to run damage control.

 The worst thing you can do is nothing.
 You should always be active and respond to any posts or comments directed towards your company, regardless of whether they’re good or bad.
 For the positive ones, show your professionalism and thank them.
-For the negative ones, defend yourself, justify your actions, or even apologize if you need to.
-As long as these things are done in a professional manner, audiences can be more forgiving than you’d think when you’re actually responding to their issues.
+For the negative ones, defend yourself, justify your actions, and don’t hesitate to apologize if needed.
+As long as you conduct yourself in a professional manner, audiences can be more forgiving than you think.